 Naomi N. Duke, MD, PhD, MPH, FAAP

 Dr. Naomi Nichele Duke, MD, PhD, MPH, is an Associate Professor of Pediatrics and Sociology, and is board certified in Internal Medicine, Pediatrics, and Adolescent Medicine.
 Dr. Duke serves as an Associate Director for Duke PCLT.
-She also serves at the School of Medicine Program Director for the Duke National Clinician Scholars Program.
+She joined the faculty at Duke in 2019.